The Dispute Resolution Review: United Kingdom - England & Wales

 The finish date of the £1 billion HMCTS reform programme has been extended to 2023, building on feedback received from the Public Accounts Committee and the National Audit Office.
 The reforms comprise an upgrade of facilities as well as the modernisation of technology.
-A number of procedural reform initiatives have already been rolled out, such as the establishment of the Business and Property Courts, the introduction of a two-year pilot for shorter and flexible trials, and the Financial List (all of which have since been made permanent), as have initiatives aimed at digitising the courts system (see Section III.iii).
-Heading into its third phase, the reform programme will expand online services, with a view to offering a complete end-to-end service to users.
+A number of procedural reform initiatives have already been rolled out, such as the establishment of the Business and Property Courts, the introduction of the shorter and flexible trial schemes, and creation of the Financial List (all of which have since been made permanent), as have initiatives aimed at digitising the courts system (see Section III.iv).
+Heading into its third phase, the reform programme will expand online services with a view to offering a complete end-to-end service to users.
 Expected changes include the provision of additional IT infrastructure to courts, including providing Wi-Fi and video conferencing equipment in all courts and tribunals, and delivering additional centralised case administration centres.
-The recommendations put forward by The Disclosure Working Group, chaired by Lady Justice Gloster, to address the excessive costs, scale and complexity of disclosure, have taken effect in the Business and Property Courts from January 2019 in a mandatory disclosure pilot scheme in PD 51U (see Section VI.i).
+The recommendations put forward by the Disclosure Working Group, chaired by Lady Justice Gloster, to address the excessive costs, scale and complexity of disclosure, have taken effect in the Business and Property Courts from January 2019 in a mandatory disclosure pilot scheme in PD 51U (see Section VI.i).
 It is expected that if the pilot scheme is deemed successful, the existing CPR 31 will be revised to incorporate PD 51U and the scheme might be extended to proceedings outside the Business and Property Courts.

 iii Witness statements